2016 Ohio restaurant machete attack: Nazareth Restaurant

 Hany Baransi, the owner and manager of the popular restaurant on North Hamilton Road, describes himself as an Israeli Christian Arab who immigrated to America from Haifa, Israel.
 He has been operating Nazareth Restaurant in a local strip mall for 27 years.
 Nazareth is known for serving Middle Eastern dishes including shawarma, gyros, lamb kebabs, and stuffed grape leaves.
 An Israeli flag is on display inside his restaurant.

-The Washington Post described Barsani as a "popular local figure" and his restaurant as a "multicultural mingling place"; a painting of a Christian, a Jew, and a Muslim in amicable conversation hangs on the wall.
+The Washington Post described Baransi as a "popular local figure" and his restaurant as a "multicultural mingling place"; a painting of a Christian, a Jew, and a Muslim in amicable conversation hangs on the wall.

 Baransi believes that the attack was an act of terrorism because he is Israeli and added that there were a number of other restaurants in the strip mall that Barry could have chosen to attack.
 However, an FBI official stated that the investigation was still in its early stages and that it was too soon to jump to conclusions.

 Aftermath

 Columbus area musicians organized a benefit concert to raise funds for the victims.

 The restaurant was closed down in the immediate wake of the attack, with a partial reopening four days after the attack.
 Baransi expected the restaurant to be fully back to normal operation by February 19.
 The restaurant fully reopened at 11:00 a.m. on that day, but it was abruptly closed down again hours later, with a post on social media clarifying that the staff needed more time to recuperate.

-In the days immediately after the attack, Barsani announced his belief that his employees were in danger because of his Israeli background and the hatred he and his staff were subsequently subjected to.
+In the days immediately after the attack, Baransi announced his belief that his employees were in danger because of his Israeli background and the hatred he and his staff were subsequently subjected to.
 He also added that he loved the U.S., but felt it was no longer safe; that local and national officials had not offered support to him, the victims, and his employees and customers; and that he was disappointed the attack was not being recognized as an act of terrorism.
-Columbus Mayor Andrew Ginther told reporters that he hoped to persuade Barsani to stay in Columbus.
+He then announced his plans to leave the U.S. and close his restaurant permanently.
+His wife stated that she is trying to persuade him to change his mind.
+Columbus Mayor Andrew Ginther told reporters that he hopes to persuade Baransi to stay in Columbus.

-The restaurant stayed open, although Barsani continued to assert that authorities in Columbus and the United States in general do not take the threat of terrorist sufficiently seriously.
+The restaurant stayed open, although Baransi continued to assert that authorities in Columbus and the United States in general do not take the threat of terrorist sufficiently seriously.